trento-project/wanda/guides/specification.md

   # other facts maybe
 ```

-Finally, gathered facts, will be used in Check's [Expectations](#expectations) to determine whether expected conditions are met for the best practice to be adhered.
+Finally, gathered facts, are used in Check's [Expectations](#expectations) to determine whether expected conditions are met for the best practice to be adhered.

 ## Values